 Select this check box to start the log file import immediately after the administrator saves the log source.

-After the first file import, the log file protocol follows the start time and recurrence schedule that is defined by the administrator.
+After the first file import, the log file connector follows the start time and recurrence schedule that is defined by the administrator.

 When selected, this check box clears the list of previously downloaded and processed files.

-Type the number of Events Per Second (EPS) that the protocol cannot exceed.
+Type the number of Events Per Second (EPS) that the connector can't exceed.

 The valid range is 100 - 5000.